 Accelerated Death Benefits are deducted from a policy’s death benefit—or the amount set aside for a beneficiary.
 If you qualify for an ADB, you can determine how much of your death benefit you would like to leave for your beneficiary and how much you would like to withdraw—as long as the amount does not exceed the limit set by your insurer.

-For many insurers, including AIG, the withdrawal limit is around 50 percent, or up to $250,000.
+For many insurers, the withdrawal limit is around 50 percent, or up to $250,000.
 The limit can be higher, though, depending on your policy.
 Prudential, for instance, allows 100 percent of the death benefit to be withdrawn in certain policies, but this is rare and corresponds with having a higher premium.
 If you do not withdraw the entire amount of the death benefit, you will have to continue paying premiums to maintain your policy.
 Also note that you may not qualify for an ADB if the face value of your account is below $25,000.

 Viatical settlements (the sale of a life insurance policy to a third party for cash) are an alternative route for policyowners who would like to access their death benefits but can no longer afford their premiums.
-Like ADBs, viatical settlements are geared toward policyowners with terminal illnesses.
+Like accelerated death benefits, viatical settlements are geared toward policyowners with terminal illnesses.
 However, settlements generally allow a policyowner to walk away with more money than if they opted for an ADB because they are transferring their policy—including its death benefit and premium payments—to the licensed settlement provider.

-Types of Accelerated Death Benefits
+What Types of Accelerated Death Benefits Are Available?

 Both Term and permanent life insurance policies, such as Whole Life, Universal Life, and others, can include Accelerated Death Benefits.
 The varieties of Accelerated Death Benefits include:

 - Terminal illness coverage.
 Policyowners who have been given a life expectancy of less than 12 or 24 months, certified by a doctor.